 Mercy Health has a long-standing and deep commitment to corporate and financial responsibility.
 Our senior leaders set the tone for our entire organization, reinforcing our commitment to "doing the right thing," which is rooted in our religious heritage and values.

-The Mercy Health Board of Trustees exemplifies this commitment through its strong support for our innovative, systemwide Corporate Responsibility Program, which was established in 1998 to ensure our compliance with health care laws, regulations and rules.
-In addition, the board's Audit and Corporate Responsibility Committee, which was established in 2000, provides governance oversight of Mercy Health's compliance efforts, along with oversight of external financial reporting and a groundbreaking internal audit program.
+The Mercy Health Board of Trustees exemplifies this commitment through its strong support for our innovative, systemwide Compliance Program, which was established in 1998 to ensure our compliance with health care laws, regulations and rules.
+In addition, the board's Audit and Compliance Committee, which was established in 2000, provides governance oversight of Mercy Health's compliance efforts, along with oversight of external financial reporting and a groundbreaking internal audit program.
 Our Compliance program includes standards and procedures; dedicated compliance staff; education; communications methods to encourage reports of concerns; investigations into concerns; monitoring and auditing for compliance and accuracy; accountability and corrective action when we detect an error; and ongoing training on new laws, regulations and rules.

 - If you need to report a compliance concern, please access the Bon Secours Mercy Health Ethics Help Line.

 All associates, board members and volunteers throughout our health system receive our Code of Conduct to help them better understand our Values of human dignity, integrity, compassion, stewardship and service and how to demonstrate the behaviors that bring our mission and our corporate ethics to life.
-The booklet also outlines common health care laws, regulations and rules that impact day to day operations and Corporate Responsibility resources available to support ongoing compliance.
-They also attend a Corporate Responsibility orientation session based on the booklet’s content and sign a formal pledge to abide by Mercy Health’s Code of Conduct, which appear in the booklet: Bon Secours Mercy Health Code of Conduct booklet and The Jewish Hospital Code of Conduct booklet.
+The booklet also outlines common health care laws, regulations and rules that impact day to day operations and Compliance resources available to support ongoing compliance.
+They also attend a Compliance orientation session based on the booklet’s content and sign a formal pledge to abide by Mercy Health’s Code of Conduct, which appear in the booklet: Bon Secours Mercy Health Code of Conduct booklet and The Jewish Hospital Code of Conduct booklet.

 All associates are made available computer-based compliance training to support our ongoing education within specialty areas of health care.
 It ensures that they understand and abide by all of the most up-to-date health care laws, rules and regulations.